ThomasMertes/seed7/src/read_me.txt

                           types like 'DIR', 'dirent' and
                           'struct stat' must be used.

-  USE_GETADDRINFO: Defined when the function getaddrinfo()
-                   should be used.

   ESCAPE_SHELL_COMMANDS: Depending on the shell/os the C
                          functions system() and popen() need
                          to get processed shell commands.